nederjair/web_development_course/topic3/lab3/lab3.md

 12. Finally, give the table row and column groups for greater sematic clarity.
 There is no `tfoot` in this table.
 There are two column groups: one column for headers, the rest for data.
 Use the `span` attribute (no need for individual column identification).

 13. Save your work and open the file in a browser.
 The table should look just like the one on this page (`figure 1`).
 If not, go back and adjust your markup.
 If you’re stumped, the final markup for this exercise is provided in the materials folder.

+14. Add the just created table to the site navigation (`nav` element) as a link, name it `statistics`